Tinkerforge/doc/README.rst

 generators (https://github.com/Tinkerforge/generators) first and execute the generator and copy scripts.

-You can compile the html with "make html".
+You can compile the HTML for the different languanges with "make html" in the languange subdirectories.